Banner images and focus points

 Placed the focus point on the Eiffel Tower here to ensure proper display across all devices, including tour and collection cards.

-Focus point on the Eiffel Tower Example of image with scenery + one/two personPositioned the focus point on the couple to ensure proper viewing across all devices, including the scenery.
+Positioned the focus point on the couple to ensure proper viewing across all devices, including the scenery.

-Focus point on a couple against a sunset scenery
+Focus point on a couple against a sunset sceneryFocus point on a couple against a sunset scenery

 Example of image with many people (group photo)